CenturyLinkCloud/PublicKB/ElasticBox/reporting.md

 If reporting is turned on for your enterprise, ElasticBox Administrators can access it from the admin console.
 Reports also help you make budget-friendly decisions and curb costs through cost center budgeting.

-* [Reports](https://www.ctl.io/knowledge-base/ElasticBox/reporting.md/#reports).
-Show cost and usage for a given date range.
+* Reports - Show cost and usage for a given date range.
-* [Pricing list](https://www.ctl.io/knowledge-base/ElasticBox/reporting.md/#pricing-list).
-Shows public cloud pricing for Linux and Windows VMs by instance type.
+* Pricing list - Shows public cloud pricing for Linux and Windows VMs by instance type.
 The pricing helps us measure costs for public cloud reports.
 Since private clouds don’t have that information, we report on resource usage.
-* [Cost center budgeting](https://www.ctl.io/knowledge-base/ElasticBox/reporting.md/#cost-center-budgeting).
-Lets you set and enforce a quota on how much user or team workspaces can consume from a cloud account per month.
+* Cost center budgeting] - Lets you set and enforce a quota on how much user or team workspaces can consume from a cloud account per month.

 ### Reports
 Reports are in the admin console under Providers > Reports.
 They show the cost and resources consumed by public and private cloud deployments.
 There are two kinds of reports–overview and cloud specific reports.
 The overview report gives the overall big picture while cloud specific reports drill-down data by cloud.